Documentation / Graphite

 Graphite

-If you are a new user of Graphite you need to read Etsys write up about Graphite so you have an understanding of how the data is stored and how to configure the metrics.
-Also read Graphite docs how to get metrics into graphite for a better understanding of the metrics structure.
+If you are a new user of Graphite you need to read Etsy's write-up about Graphite so you have an understanding of how the data is stored and how to configure the metrics.
+Also read the Graphite docs on how to get metrics into Graphite for a better understanding of the metrics structure.

-In Graphite you configure for how long time you want to store metrics and at what precision, so it’s good to check our default configuration (this and this) before you start so you see that it matches your needs.
+In Graphite you configure how long you want to store metrics and at what precision, so it's good to check our default configuration (this and this) before you start to see that it matches your needs.

 We provide an example Graphite Docker container and when you put that into production, you need to change the configuration.
 The configuration depends on how often you want to run your tests.
 How long you want to keep the result, and how much disk space you want to use.